WolfgangS06/WolfgangS06/README.md

 - 👋 Hi, I’m @WolfgangS06
-- 👀 I’m interested in machine learning and assistive tools!
+- 👀 I’m a Finance Student
-- 🌱 I’m currently learning  a more in-depth understanding of AI
+- 🌱 I’m currently learning how to create a reliable stock history api for free
-- 💞️ I’m looking to collaborate on Minecraft AI bridge using tensor flow, and nodejs
 - 📫 How to reach me create a issue and I'll check it out

 <!---